aosabook/500lines/pedometer/chapter.md

 end
 ~~~~~~~

-Anytime our program needs to filter a time series, we can call `Filter.run` with the data we need filtered, and the type of filter we want to run:
+Anytime our program needs to filter a time series, we can call one of the class methods in `Filter` with the data we need filtered:

-* `low_0_hz`, a low-pass filter for signals near 0 Hz
+* `low_0_hz` is used to low-pass filter signals near 0 Hz
-* `low_5_hz`, a low-pass filter for signals at or below 5 Hz
+* `low_5_hz` is used to low-pass filter signals at or below 5 Hz
-* `high_1_hz`, a high-pass filter for signals above 1 Hz
+* `high_1_hz` is used to high-pass filter signals above 1 Hz

-`run` implements the Chebyshev filter and returns the result.
+Each class method called `chebyshev_filter`, which implements the Chebyshev filter and returns the result.
 If we wish to add more filters in the future, we only need to change this one class.

 One important thing to note is that all "magic" numbers are defined at the top.
 This makes our class easier to read and understand.
-The formula in `run` is much more obvious using the `COEFFICIENTS` hash than it would have been with numerical values directly inserted.
+The formula in `chebyshev_filter` is much more obvious using the `coefficients` parameter than it would have been with numerical values directly inserted.

+# The Pipeline

+TODO: Add a little note on "the pipeline"...

 # Parsing